 Align these value-adds with the customer purchase journey and intent, with the goal of nudging them closer to the purchase point.

-5. Double on the correct prospect buckets
+5. Double down on the correct prospect buckets

 As your prospects progress from awareness > consideration > decision, they will have different needs in the context of your offering.